nextbreakpoint/nextfractal-openjdk-binaries/README.md

     make images

-The new jdk will be create in build/macosx-x86_64-normal-server-release/images/jdk.
+The new JDK will be create in build/macosx-x86_64-normal-server-release/images/jdk.

 The static libjli will be created at build/macosx-x86_64-normal-server-release/support/native/java.base/libjli_static.a.

-### Build binaries on Windows
+### Build JDK on Windows

 Verify you have installed [Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio?view=vs-2017) with C/C++ and UCRT.